 Defined benefit fund

-There is a special subset of superannuation packages called defined benefit funds, which allow their members to access their super at 55 regardless of when they were born.
-Defined benefit funds work a little differently to regular super, and are actually more like a guarantee from the government as opposed to a portfolio that is directly invested in the stock market.
+There is a special subset of superannuation packages called defined benefit funds, which allow their members to access their super at a set age regardless of when they were born.
+Defined benefit funds work a little differently to regular super, and are actually more like a guarantee or life insurance scheme as opposed to a portfolio that is directly invested in the stock market.

-Defined benefit funds are actually some of the best retirement plans out there, and were mostly created for government workers (by government workers…).
+Defined benefit funds are actually some of the best retirement plans out there, and many have been created for government workers (by government workers…).
 Infact, everyone has cottoned on as to how good they are and now due to financial pressures the Aussie government is reigning in on them – there are pretty much no defined benefit funds left that you can join (unless you were already signed up as part of one previously).

 Two Tier retirement for FI